-12.2 Should you decide to stop using our services part way through your case you will be charged for the work carried out until that date and we will return any remaining funds to you.
-If however, you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.
+12.2 Should you decide to stop using our services part way through your case you will be charged for the work carried out until that date.
+If you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.

 13.1 At the end of the case we will advise you of the outcome and impact of the decision

-14.1 Case reviews only – The Distance Selling Regulations give you a right to cancel within 14 days of receipt of your payment to us, which we take as you instructing us to carry out a case review.
-As our service to you will begin immediately (when we receive your payment and papers) you acknowledge that your right to cancel is lost.
+14.1 Case reviews only – The Distance Selling Regulations give you a right to cancel within 14 days of receipt of your payment to us.
+As our service to you will begin immediately (when we receive your papers and signed letter of instruction) you acknowledge that your right to cancel is lost.

-14.2 We will consider a contract to have been formed when we receive a signed copy of the ‘acknowledgement of receipt’ confirming you received our case review and advice letter with an acknowledgement of our Terms and Conditions.
-You have 14 days from us receiving the ‘acknowledgement of receipt’ letter to cancel the contract by writing to us.
+14.2 For all other work we will consider a contract to have been formed when we receive a signed copy of the letter of instruction confirming you received our letter with an acknowledgement of our Terms and Conditions.
+You have 14 days from us receiving the signed letter of instruction to cancel the contract by writing to us.

 14.3 Any work carried out during this period will be charged at our standard hourly rate.
-We will then return any outstanding funds to you and the papers you have sent us.
-If however, you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.
+We will return any papers you have sent us.
+If you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.

 14.4 Should you decide you do not want us to act for you at any other time you must put this in writing to us.
 Any work carried out during this period will be charged at our standard hourly rate.
-We will then return any outstanding funds to you and the papers you have sent us.
-If however, you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.
+We will then return the papers you have sent us.
+If you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.